fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 When Microsoft SMS-enables a Calling Plan phone number, they are registering the number to an ecosystem of mobile operators who support the industry’s 10DLC (10-digit long code) network.

 Before a phone number can be sanctioned for use on the 10DLC network for A2P messaging, required information must be supplied to an independent reputation authority for approval.
+Microsoft uses [The Campaign Registry](https://www.campaignregistry.com/about/) for this purpose.

-The Teams Admin Center facilitates this collection of information by allowing Teams Administrators to input information about the company (their “Brand”) and about the intention of the A2P messaging usage (the “Campaign”).
+The Teams Admin Center facilitates collection of necessary information by allowing Teams Administrators to input information about the company (their “Brand”) and about the intention of the A2P messaging usage (the “Campaign”).

 Your non-consumer, business text messaging brands and campaigns are reviewed by The Campaign Registry (TCR), which helps ensure business SMS messaging compliance and accountability with industry standards.